The case for debating the other side

 “I’d like everybody to look around and please keep the context of the dearth of hands in the air as we go through this conversation,” she said.

-McKenzie described her experience as a trans woman who played rugby both before and after her transition.
-She shared stories from her time playing her favourite sport, all the way until a ban was implemented in July 2022, putting an end to her career.
+McKenzie described her experience as a trans woman who played sports both before and after her transition.
+She shared stories from her time playing rugby as a trans woman, all the way until a ban was implemented in July 2022, putting an end to her career.
 Johansen went next, describing how European Aquatics went about establishing its regulations for trans women.

 Then came Pike, who began his remarks by thanking Stanis and Play the Game for the invitation, and their “persistence with the invitation in the face of demands that I be not platformed at this conference,” adding that it showed “decency.”
 He then proceeded to lay out the philosophical parameters for his argument against trans inclusion, insisting that the conversation could only operate within those boundaries.